USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - low-frequency magnetic field therapy;

-- electrotherapy (galvanization, iontophoresis, diadynamic truths, interference currents, Kotz´a currents, Täbert currents, TENS, electrostimulation);
+- electrotherapy (galvanisation, iontophoresis, diadynamic currents, interference currents, Kotz currents, Täbert currents, TENS, electrostimulation);

 - combined electrotherapy with vacuum massage;